Rodríguez Ballón International Airport: History

 Rodríguez Ballón International Airport was opened in August 1979 and named after Peruvian aviator, Alfredo Rodríguez Ballón, who is famous in Arequipa for crossing the Andes Mountains from Mendoza, Argentina to Santiago in Chile in 1932.
 He would later be killed in a plane crash during the Colombia–Peru War.
 The airport quickly became one of the largest and busiest airports in Peru, even surpassing Cusco's Alejandro Velasco Astete International Airport for a few years.
 It was built with a maximum capacity for 500,000 passengers.
-It is owned by CORPAC S.A (Corporación Peruana de Aeropuertos y Aviación Comercial S.A.), the Peruvian Corporation of Comercial Airports and Aviation, the largest airport corporation in Peru.
+It is owned by CORPAC S.A (Corporación Peruana de Aeropuertos y Aviación Comercial S.A.), the Peruvian Corporation of Commercial Airports and Aviation, the largest airport corporation in Peru.

 Large airlines such as former flag carrier Aeroperú, Faucett Perú and Nuevo Continente dominated the airport, having international destinations to Bolivia and Chile along with many other airports in Peru but were all declared bankrupt in the 1990s and 2000s, with foreign owned airlines such as LATAM Airlines Perú taking control of the market.
 In March 1983, a Douglas C-47 of the Peruvian Air Force arrived at the airport damaged after an accident.
 In 1996, Faucett Perú Flight 251 was approaching Arequipa from Lima on its way to Coronel FAP Carlos Ciriani Santa Rosa International Airport in Tacna.
 Unable to see the runway midst a thunderstorm.
-The aircraft crashed when it attempted to land, killing all 123 people onboard.
+The aircraft crashed when it attempted to land, killing all 123 people on board.
 It is considered the deadliest Peruvian aviation accident in history.